 ISBN: 978 1 4456 7604 3

-Alan's latest book is so new it hasn't even reached some of the stores yet, but if you can't wait, and you live in Folkestone, you can get your copy directly from him at 52 St. Michael's Street, Folkestone, Kent, CT20 1LP, e-mail: email@example.com or pop into the Fishing Museum at the Harbour.
+Alan's latest book is so new it hasn't even reached some of the stores yet, but if you can't wait, and you live in Folkestone, you can get your copy directly from him at 52 St. Michael's Street, Folkestone, Kent, CT20 1LP, but please call first 01303 252567 or mobile 07307474227 e-mail: firstname.lastname@example.org or pop into the Fishing Museum at the Harbour.
 This way, you can get your copy signed!
+(Note - due to the virus, the Fishing Museum is currently closed) Alan is also willing to mail your copy, so please contact for shipping cost, and payment must be received in full before shipping.

 If you live too far away to do this, it will soon be available at the following stores: